webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 **When you receive feedback:**

 1. Read all comments carefully
-2. Ask questions if unclear
+2. Ask questions if anything is unclear
 3. Make requested changes
 4. Commit changes with clear messages
 5. Push updates to your branch